brandur/org/drafts/qe.md

 1. The Fed announces a purchase of $4B worth of treasuries.
 1. In our simplified model, Bank A is the Fed's only primary dealer.
 It satisfies the Fed's entire demand by selling it $4B of treasuries.
 1. $4B appears in Bank A's credit column with the Fed.
 This number counts toward the required reserve which the Fed has mandated as part of its role of central bank.
 1. Although not available as cash, Bank A is now sitting on $4B extra worth of reserve.
 Before QE, it was just satisfying its reserve requirement by holding $1B for its $10B in deposits.
-After QE, it can now invest or loan out significantly more money if it can get its hands on the cash to do so.
+After QE, it can now invest or loan out significantly more money if it deems that the prudent course and can get its hands on the cash to do so.

 <figure>
   <table>